-First, you will need to make a trip to The Dollar Tree, but before you go , measure the size of your floor vent.
-Also, measure the distance from the vent to the edge of your furniture that will be covering it.
+First, you will need to make a trip to The Dollar Tree, but measure the size of your floor vent before you go.
+Also, measure the distance from the vent to the edge of your furniture covering it.

 Just be sure the pan you purchase is long enough to extend to the edge of your furniture and wide enough to fit over the floor vent.

 If you are working under a sofa or bed, you may need more than one pan to extend to the edge of your furniture.
 You can easily combine two pans with duct tape to make them long enough.

-First, using the measurement from the back of the vent to the edge of the furniture, mark your baking pan at that distance.
+First, using the measurement from the back of the vent to the edge of the furniture, mark the baking pan at that distance.

 You should be able to cut the pan with simple scissors.

-Next, using the duct tape, attach the pan to the vent securing on three sides as shown in photos.
+Next, using duct tape, attach the pan to the vent securing three sides, as shown in the photos.

-The rim of the pan fits almost perfectly along the rim of the vent.
+The rim of the pan fits almost perfectly along the edge of the vent.

 Here is another Blog Post that you may enjoy – Brilliant Ways to Hide that Ugly Vent & More.

 Finally, making sure the vent is open, place the cover back into the opening.

-Then, place your furniture back over the vent extender and make sure everything is properly aligned.
-If you failed to cut enough off the aluminum pan, it’s easy to trim any excess.
+Then, place your furniture back over the vent extender and make sure everything is aligned correctly.
+If you fail to cut enough off the aluminum pan, it’s easy to trim any excess.